nitrite/nitrite-doc/java-sdk/collection/read.md

 Document doc = collection.getById(someNitriteId);
 ```

-### Finding a document using a filter
+### Finding a Document Using a Filter

 You can find a document using a filter.
 It takes a `Filter` object as input parameter.
 It returns a `DocumentCursor` object.

-If there is an index on the value specified in the filter, this operation will use the index to find the document.
+If there is an index on the field specified in the filter, this operation will use the index to find the document.
 Otherwise, it will scan the entire collection to find the document.

 ```java
 DocumentCursor cursor = collection.find(where("firstName").eq("John"));
 ```

-### Finding a document using a filter and options
+### Finding a Document Using a Filter and Options

 You can find a document using a filter and options.
 It takes a `Filter` object as the first input parameter.
 It takes a `FindOptions` object as the second input parameter.
 It returns a `DocumentCursor` object.